 For example, say you sell sparkling water.
 Ordinarily, you may not have thought to include 'office supplies' as a targeting keyword for your sparkling water campaign.
 But if there are strong associations between 'office supplies' and sparkling water sales, automatic targeting will work to get you sales with that targeting.
 This is just one example of one keyword.
-Smart Display campaigns can find many such keywords, using machine intelligence and browser data to target signals that you couldn’t have anticipated on your own.
+Smart Display campaign scan can find many such keywords, using machine intelligence and browser data to target signals that you couldn’t have anticipated on your own.

-Don’t worry if you already have other campaigns using remarketing – a Smart Display campaign tends not to shift customers away from those unless you choose to combine them.
+Don’t worry if you already have other campaigns using remarketing – a Smart display campaign tends not to shift customers away from those unless you choose to combine them.
 When you have multiple campaigns serving ads to the same audience, we'll always use the ad that’s most relevant.

 Learn more about automatic targeting

-- Smart Display campaigns are not compatible with audience or user list targeting.
+- Smart display campaigns are not compatible with audience or user list targeting.

 About dynamic prospecting